HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 }}

 The percentage of pages with good LCP stays at approximately 60% for mobile devices until the amount of client-side generated content reaches 70%.
 After this threshold, the percentage of websites with good LCP starts to drop at a faster rate until ending at 40%.
 This suggests that a combination of server- and client-side generated content doesn't significantly impact how fast the LCP element gets rendered.
 However, fully rendering a website on the client side has a significantly negative impact on LCP.

+#### LCP prioritization

+Another one of the most effective ways to optimize the loading delay of LCP images is to declaratively prioritize them, using the `fetchpriority=high` attribute.
+Even if the LCP resource is statically discoverable by the browser's preload scanner, it might still not start loading immediately if there are other higher priority resources in line.
+Images are typically not considered high priority resources, so by providing this hint to the browser, it can adjust the LCP resource's priority accordingly, loading it sooner and reducing its load delay phase.

+{{ figure_markup(
+  caption="The percent of mobile pages that use `fetchpriority=high` on their LCP image.", content="15%", classes="big-number", sheets_gid="731441901",
+  sql_file="lcp_async_fetchpriority.sql"
+)
+}}

+Adoption of LCP image prioritization skyrocketed to 15% of mobile websites in 2024, up from just 0.03% in 2022!
+This massive leap is thanks in large part to WordPress implementing [core support](https://make.wordpress.org/core/2023/07/13/image-performance-enhancements-in-wordpress-6-3/) for `fetchpriority` in 2023.

+As amazing as it is to see such rapid growth, there is still significant room for more sites to take advantage of this impactful one-line optimization.

 #### LCP size